Code of Conduct

 - Staff members shall not avail themselves of EUROFIMA’s official channels of communication or professional bank contacts in order to manage their personal affairs.
 This prohibition is intended to avoid any risk of confusion between private and professional transactions.

-7. General principles to comply with in working with colleagues
+7. General principles to be adhered when working with colleagues

-The organisation strives to promote working relation based on loyalty and mutual trust.
-Relations between colleagues, irrespective of hierarchy levels, should be characterised by mutual respect and courtesy.
-The institutional channel to solve conflicts is that staff members first express concerns with situations which are or have a potential to be conflictive with their respective department head.
-Heads of departments have the responsibility to make themselves available to their staff members to deal with conflict situations in an impartial and sensitive manner.
+The organisation strives to promote working relations based on loyalty and mutual trust.
+Relations between colleagues, irrespective of hierarchical levels, should be characterised by mutual respect and courtesy, equal treatment and non-discrimination.
+The institutional channel to solve conflicts is that staff members first express concerns with situations which are or have a potential to be conflictive with their respective Unit Head and/or direct line manager.
+Unit Heads and/or direct line managers have the responsibility to make themselves available to their staff members to deal with conflict situations in an impartial and sensitive manner.
 Should the conflict not be resolved, concern should then be raised in confidence with the Head of Human Resources.

 This Code enters into force with immediate effect and should be published on EUROFIMA’s intranet and be subject to regular review.